How To Raise Game Birds thumbnail image

 This is where your game bird chicks will stay when they are young.
 Make sure that the area is cleaned and disinfected prior to the birds arriving.
 This area should be weathertight and free from any drafts.
 Create a stress-free environment with bedding, like wood chips, burlap, or brooder paper.

 This area should have a heat source and easy access to water and feed.
 It is recommended to use a 250 Watt Infrared bulb for every 100 chicks.
-As the chicks get older, you’ll slowly ween off of the lamp heat source so that the birds can have an easier transition to the outside environment.
+As your chicks get older, you’ll slowly ween off of the lamp heat source so that the young birds can have an easier transition to the outside environment.

 Flight Pen

-• Side Wire – Bury and flare out PVC-coated mesh hex wire to prevent predators from digging in.
+- Side Wire – Bury and flare out PVC-coated mesh hex wire to prevent predators from digging in.
 Ring the sections of wire together to make it bigger.

-• Top Net – Get heavy-duty knotted netting to put over your flight pen.
+- Top Net – Get heavy-duty knotted netting to put over your flight pen.
 This will help prevent your game birds from flying away.

-• Pen Support – Aircraft cable can add extra support to the pen.
+- Pen Support – Aircraft cable can add extra support to the pen.
 Run the cable along the tops of all of the posts.
 It also adds support for the top net.
 In addition to supporting the structure, it can also divide the pen in half if needed.

-• Prop Posts – Place these posts at each location where the cable crosses in the pen.
+- Prop Posts – Place these posts at each location where the cable crosses in the pen.

-• Cover – Make sure that there is a low cover in the flight pen.
+- Cover – Make sure that there is a low cover in the flight pen.
 Adding this cover to a flight pen can help birds from getting restless and pecking one another.
 In addition to the lower cover, add a taller cover to help protect the flock from the elements.

 Nutrition

-Ensure that the chicks always have access to water and feed.
-Depending on the number of birds you’re raising, it is recommended to get large game bird waterers and large production and range feeders to ensure that the birds always have access to water and feed.
-It is also important to make sure that there are plenty of waterers and feeders available for the birds and that they are spaced far enough apart from each other.
+Ensure that animals and the chicks always have access to water and feed.
+Depending on the number of birds you’re raising, it is recommended to get game bird waterers and large game bird feeders to ensure that the birds always have access to water and feed.

 Sanitation